What is property assessment?

 Education Property Taxes – Prairie Valley School Division

 The Town of Grand Coulee is responsible for collecting a portion of the provincial education tax from town property owners on behalf of the Provincial Government.
 The Board of Education relies on property taxes to support education throughout the province.
-While the Town is required by legislation to collect school taxes and lodge authority taxes, the municipality has no control over the setting of the tax rates.
+While the Town is required by legislation to collect school taxes, the municipality has no control over the setting of the tax rates.

-Property and other taxes imposed by the Town are deemed to be imposed on the first day of January in each year and shall be due on September 30th of the same year.
+Property and other taxes imposed by the Town are deemed to be imposed on the first day of January in each year and shall be due on December 31st of the same year.
 There will be no discounts for early payments.
-Due to the coronavirus pandemic, the deadline to pay your 2020 taxes has been extended to December 31st for this year only.
-For more information on tax deadlines and penalties view Bylaw 14-2017 Property Tax Penalties.
+For more information on tax deadlines and penalties view the Property Tax Penalties Bylaw.